dsl16/darrin-services/mangatracker/README.md

 This Lambda performs the data transformations required to turn the processed file (which is still HTML) into a dictionary object.

 ### Insert
 This Lambda checks for new data in the scraped data that isn't contained in my DynamoDB table.
 If new data is found, it inserts those rows.

+### Send Alert
+This Lambda identifies when a row has been added to the DynamoDB table via DynamoDB Streams, and sends an alert.